KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-HappyHours by aleckeller](https://github.com/aleckeller/MMM-HappyHours)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-HappyHours.css`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-HappyHours.css`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `MMM-HappyHours.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `MMM-HappyHours.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated - Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated - Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Helium-Wallet by hayseedbyte](https://github.com/hayseedbyte/mmm-helium-wallet)